[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 speculated to myself that maybe Adam may have been married twice with an

-considered, one must pick a preference.
-At this time, based on the similar
+At this time, based on the similar signature mark (A) recorded at his arrival

-will and other records.
+Will and other records.
 His wife's full given name appears to be Anna

 Barbara, maiden name unknown.
 She was mentioned in Adam's will simply as